Counseling for Disordered Eating, Body Image, and Worthiness Wounds

 My clients have ditched the rulebook of “shoulds” and heavy expectations.

-Many are now setting boundaries, eating without guilt, giving themselves grace… Wild things that you can do too if you’re ready.
-Read on for some areas we could tackle together.
+Many are now setting boundaries, eating without guilt, giving themselves grace… Wild things that you can do too — especially as you begin offering compassion to the different parts of you.
+Read on for some areas we could work through together.

 Spotlight Areas/Specialties

 Your life seems to revolve around avoiding food, overeating, or both.
-It’s a shameful dance of fleeting victories and paying penance to the scale god for yet another diet failure.
+It’s a painful cycle of fleeting victories and paying penance to the scale god for yet another diet “failure.
 Therapy can help you reclaim your life from disordered eating, whether it’s a clinical eating disorder or unhelpful pattern.

 It’s so hard to say no or ask for what you need without feeling rude or selfish.
 But always prioritizing others’ approval has left you exhausted—and sometimes resentful.
-You can care for others and set boundaries!
-Let’s work together to find that balance and give you the freedom to be yourself.
+You can still care deeply for others while honoring yourself!
+Let’s work together to find that balance.

 It’s all or nothing—you’re either putting things off or grinding yourself down to get things just right.
-One area of your life is pristine while another becomes a source of shame.
-Perfectionism doesn’t have to weigh you down; with practice, flexibility and self-compassion can replace the pressure.
+One area of your life is pristine while another feels shameful.
+Perfectionism doesn’t have to control you; with practice, self-compassion and flexibility can lighten the pressure.

-Relationship issues (with friends, family members, partners, etc.)
+• Relationship issues (with friends, family members, partners, or coworkers)

 Let’s get acquainted!